strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .7.4 =
+* ENHANCEMENT: WordPress Coding Standards and Improved PHPDoc Blocs
+* ENHANCEMENT: Added the pmproap_text_level_id filter to adjust the level chosen for the addon packages checkout links.

 = .7.3 =
 * BUG FIX: Fixed issue where using Quick Edit on a post would set the addon package price to 0.
 * BUG FIX: Fixed issues with localization.